nikhil-RGB/Kakuro-Solver/README.md

 <br>
 Now we may use the <a href="https://github.com/nikhil-RGB/sudoku/blob/main/README.md">sudoku solver</a> technique to mix and match solutions till we get the correct solution configuration.
 This is a desktop application,built in JAVA AWT/SWING

+### How to run:

+- Download all the source files
+- Open the Tester.java file and edit the main(String[] args) code:
+  * Create a String[][] kakuro table where "-1" at any index means "cell blocked", "0" means empty and "X Y" means X sum right and Y sum down, "N" means N filled at a given location
+  * Next, assign this table for solving by calling KakuroBoard.setInput(String[][] table)
+  * Now call the main method of KakuroBoard, output will be generated.